-Explain to students that they will be focusing on the Chocó Forest area of the exhibition (see map in the Educator's guide), and using worksheets to gather all the necessary information about how animals use poison to help them survive.
+Explain to students that they will be focusing on the Chocó Forest area of the exhibition (see map in the Educator's Overview), and using worksheets to gather all the necessary information about how animals use poison to help them survive.
+Instruct them to choose a second animal other than poison frogs for their focus.
 Tell students that back in the classroom they will refer to these notes when completing the writing assignment.